petaverse-cloud/pv-docs-site/docs/petority/devices/device-pairing.md

 + Make sure **Bluetooth** is **turned on** and your phone is **connected** to a **2.4GHz** WiFi.
 + Charge the Docker using the provided **USB** cable, **align the magnets** to **attach** the Tag and Docker.
 + Keep your phone as **close** to the device as possible.
++ Before pairing the device, scan the QR code on the packaging.

 Once the app successfully detects your device and establishes a connection, confirm the Pairing on both the app and the device itself.